This article was last updated on March 8, 2021.

 - You bleed for more than a week

 - Your periods are extremely painful

 - You have gone 90 days, or the equivalent of three menstrual cycles, without getting a period (this is a condition known as amenorrhea)

-Your doctor can help you take steps toward figuring out what’s going on with your cycle and determine the appropriate treatment.
+Your doctor can help you take steps toward figuring out what’s causing your irregular periods and determine the appropriate treatment.

-How should you prepare for a conversation with your doctor if you’re concerned about your period?
+How should you prepare for a conversation with your doctor if you’re concerned about your irregular period?

-Come prepared to this appointment ready to describe why you’re concerned, as well as your reproductive goals (like if you’re planning on having kids soon or in the future).
+Come prepared to this appointment ready to describe why you’re concerned about your monthly cycle, as well as your reproductive goals (like if you’re planning on having kids soon or in the future).
 The treatment your doctor recommends will depend on your symptoms and what the doctor identifies as the underlying cause.
 The more info you come prepared to share, the better.